danielpriestley/dice-roller/README.md

 # Dice Roller

-A simple dice rolling application with the intention of utilising stateful and stateless components
+A simple dice rolling application with the intention of utilising stateful and stateless components within React.